mesosphere-backup/open-docs/getting-started/terms.md

 ### What if I want to stop using Mesosphere?

-You’re free to do that at any time, by contacting us at <a href="mailto:support@mesosphere.io">support@mesosphere.io</a>; please refer to our <a href="/getting-started/privacy">Privacy Policy</a>, as well as the licenses above, to understand how we treat information you provide to us after you have stopped using our Services.
+You’re free to do that at any time, by contacting us through one of our <a href="https://docs.mesosphere.com/support/">support channels</a>; please refer to our <a href="/getting-started/privacy">Privacy Policy</a>, as well as the licenses above, to understand how we treat information you provide to us after you have stopped using our Services.

 Mesosphere is also free to terminate (or suspend access to) your use of the Services or your account, for any reason in our discretion, including your breach of these Terms.
 Mesosphere has the sole right to decide whether you are in violation of any of the restrictions set forth in these Terms.

-If you have deleted your account by mistake, contact us immediately at <a href="mailto:support@mesosphere.io">support@mesosphere.io</a> – we will try to help, but unfortunately, we can’t promise that we can recover or restore anything.
+If you have deleted your account by mistake, contact us immediately through one of our <a href="https://docs.mesosphere.com/support/">support channels</a> – we will try to help, but unfortunately, we can’t promise that we can recover or restore anything.

 Provisions that, by their nature, should survive termination of these Terms shall survive termination.
 By way of example, all of the following will survive termination: any obligation you have to pay us or indemnify us, any limitations on our liability, any terms regarding ownership or intellectual property rights, and terms regarding disputes between us.